Invent Animate: Formation and Waves (2011–2013)

 Invent Animate was formed in 2011 and immediately began working on their first EP Waves.
 The six-track EP was recorded at 456 Recordings with producer Brian Hood, former drummer of MyChildren MyBride.
 The EP was featured on many online blogs such as ItDjents, Chugcore, got-djent, The Daily Mosh, The Djentlemen's Club and more.
-The track "Captive" featured Brendon McMaster of now defunct deathcore band The Crimson Armada.
+The track "Captive" featured Brendon McMaster of deathcore band The Crimson Armada.
 Following the release of their EP, the band played a number of shows supporting bands such as Capsize, Elitist, Close to Home, and future labelmates Erra.
 In late 2012, they released the single "Lightfinder", which featured Aaron Matts from Betraying the Martyrs.
 They released a couple of singles in 2013, "Wolf Skin" and "Half Life", the latter of which would eventually make its way onto the new album, albeit in a slightly reworked form and different tuning.